Austria: Explosion at waste plant near Linz airport | DW | 10.10.2019

 At least five people have been injured in an explosion at a garbage disposal facility near the Linz airport, Austrian authorities said on Thursday.

 Two people sustained serious injuries while three others were lightly injured in the blast, police said.
-Images from the scene showed a thick column of smoke rising from the site.
+The two people who sustained severe burns were airlifted via helicopters to two hospitals.

 The cause of the explosion was not immediately clear.
 A police spokesperson said there were no indications that the blast was caused by a terrorist attack.